Cambridge

 In our view, a great example of a good, old fashioned British ale house, and just across Christ’s Pieces.
 So many old pubs have either closed their doors or been homogenised by the breweries (someone should have been severely punished for what they did to the Baron of Beef) but under Lawrence Dixon’s excellent management the ”Champ” is a safe place to enjoy excellent beers and eclectic conversation.
 There’s no food but a passing nod to modernity means there is a TV for major events.
 Judicious volume control means it never dominates.
 You might well turn up and find a small team in the corner tackling the University Challenge questions.
 Workmen, dons, students, advertising types, fashionistas jostle for space or a stool.
 In short, we love it and long may it continue in these changing times.

-Champion of the Thames
+Champion of The Thames

 The Punter

-A little bit more of a walk from Duke House but well worth it.
+A little bit more of a walk from Duke Apartments but well worth it.
 Actually, we almost put this one in the restaurant “five faves” as we usually go there to eat.
 With old world “distressed” charm, friendly staff, Adnams ale, good lagers and a great wine list it certainly delivers as a pub.
 But the food is what draws us back again and again.
 “Gastropub” is a bit of a passé term now but this is exactly the type of place for which the word was invented.
 Great British food from a kitchen that knows how to balance old favourites with new twists.
 Dishes such as mackerel with salsa verde, parchment baked sea bass, grilled bream and roast guinea fowl vie for space with steaks, burgers and fish and chips.
 And once you are settled you do get table service.
 And now it even has its own “Punter Ale”… Why can’t more pubs be like this?!

 The Free Press, The Elm Tree and The Cricketers